alphagov/govuk-content-metadata/src/make_data/README.md

 4. `sql_queries/Ann04-Generate_testing_data`
 This script creates a dataset for annotation.
 It takes a random sample of 1000 lines for each of the categories in the phase being annotated where a seed term has been flagged in the `primary_table` (step 2).
 It also takes a random sample of 1000 lines from across GOV.UK.
 These are then ordered according to category type, so models can be trained after each 1000 annotations.

+In addition, the following files allow the users to select the training sets:

+5. `sql_queries/Ann05-Stratify-annotation-set.sql`
+Scripts that creates different sets (cycles), each with equal proportions of entity categories.

+6. `sql_queries/Ann06-Sample-cycle-set.sql`
+Script to sample all examples tagged with a specified cycle.

+Bonus script:

+7. `sql_queries/Ann07-Create-sample-for-event-category.sql`
+Script to create a training set with texts that are likley to contain EVENT entity instances.

+### Dependencies

+All these scripts and generated tables are dependent on the `cpto-content-metadata.phase2_categories` dataset.